Emotional dysregulation means that an emotional response does not fall within the conventionally accepted range of emotive responses.

 When our kids are not well regulated, they start to “act out”, and you see “behaviors”.
-Basically, they just don’t have the skills to manage their emotions on their own.
+Basically, they just don’t have the skills to manage or express their emotions on their own.

 Actually, there’s a good chance that they don’t even know what the emotion they’re feeling is.
-You can’t cope with something that you can’t even label or understand the cause of.
+You can’t cope with something that you can’t even label or understand.

 But good news!
-You can teach self-regulation skills.
-I’m going to share a ton of strategies with you.
+You can teach emotional self-regulation skills.
+This post contains a ton of strategies to do just that.

 Disclaimer: This post contains affiliate links.